NuclearPhone/NuclearPhone/README.md

-Ey, I'm nuclearphone; I go by Skylla or Ulrich though.
-Mainly a metal musician, I dabble in programming from time to time.
-Currently working on a language.
+I go by Skylla or Ulrich.
+Mainly a metal musician, though I am bad at it.
+I dabble in programming from time to time.
 You can reach me @ hidden#0183.